He was a one-term wonder, reviled and scorned, granted an ignominious early retirement by American voters in 1980.

 "He really felt good about going back and rebuilding," she said.

 If Mr. Carter is admired in this country, he is revered in some Third World nations for his advocacy of human rights.
-As a result, he seems to be the world's busiest, and most prominent, election referee and self-employed peacemaker.
+He seems to be the world's busiest, and most prominent, election referee and self-employed peacemaker.

 In 1989, he managed to persuade both sides of Ethiopia's bloody civil war to begin negotiations.
 When Nicaragua's Sandinistas were booted out of power by voters in 1990, Mr. Carter smoothed the transition by bringing together Sandinista leader Daniel Ortega and the victor, Violeta Chamorro.